Concours condition, explained

 Fair / Grade 4 / Project / Restoration candidate.
 A complete car that needs significant work.
 Running but tired, or not running but recoverable.
 Most surviving 1970s saloons that have spent decades outside started in this category.
 Values here track the cost-to-restore curve as much as the underlying market.

 The labels and exact boundaries vary by system.
-Hagerty’s UK Price Guide uses Concours / Excellent / Good / Fair.
+One common UK price-guide system uses Concours / Excellent / Good / Fair.
 The NADA-derived US system uses #1 through #4.
 Marque clubs sometimes use their own internal scales.
 The underlying logic is the same: four broad tiers, with concours at the top.

 What separates concours from the next grade down